ermaitland/ga-project-3-frontend/README.md

 ```

 Then:
-For the backend, run:
+For the back-end, run:

 ```js
 npm run dev
 ```

-For the frontend, run:
+For the front-end, run:

 ```js
 npm start